jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Inheritance

-Even though you could speak of *inheritance* concerning the whole of the ancestry, originally, in other programming languages, only what the triangle does is called inheritance: a sub object’s characteristics merge with its container.
+Even though you could speak of *inheritance* concerning the whole of the ancestry, originally, in other programming languages, only what the triangle might is called inheritance: a sub object’s characteristics merge with its container.

 I still employ the term inheritance when I mean an object’s merging with a container.
 I can also use the term inheritance in normal containment if I see it fit.
 Respectively, the word *base* is also used as a term for a triangular sub object, but if I see it fit I might use it for a *circular* object too.